csariyildiz/csariyildiz.github.io/_posts/technical/english-english/text-list/2023-09-15-hp-5406-switch-examination.md

 ---

-The HP 5406, part of the HP ProCurve switch lineup, remains a prevalent choice in networking solutions.
-Alongside models such as the 5900 and 5510, the 5406, although slightly dated, remains in active deployment.
-Typically serving as branch or edge switches, they are analogous to the HPE J9533A 5406 zl Switch, functioning as backbone switches.
+The HP 5406, part of the HP ProCurve switch lineup, continues to be utilized in networking solutions.
+Alongside models like the 5900 and 5510, the 5406, although slightly dated, is still widely deployed.
+Typically serving as branch or edge switches, they also function as backbone switches.

+Such a switch is typically connected to the center via fiber if it is on the floor.
+The cables go with one fiber pair for the entire floor.
+Ethernet cables are used on the same floor.
+The patch panel where each wall connection goes is connected to these switches via Ethernet.

-Equipped with command line and web interfaces, accessing these switches involves utilizing their IP address via SSH or a web interface, requiring a valid username and password for authentication.
+Accessing these switches involves using their IP address via SSH or a web interface, requiring a valid username and password for authentication.

 ## Overview